laurenshoutekamer/spoc_ai/README.md

 ## 2. Installation

-1. **Clone or Download the Repository**: Download this program’s code or clone the repository to your local machine.
+1. **Clone or Download the Repository**: Download this program’s code via ZIP in github or clone the repository to your local machine.

 2. **Install Required Python Packages**: The required dependencies are listed in the `requirements.txt` file.
 Use the following command to install them:
    ```bash